 The bank's immediate holding company is FirstRand EMA Holdings Proprietary Limited ("FREMA") registered in the Republic of South Africa.
 The bank is a wholly owned subsidiary of FREMA.
-The ultimate shareholder of First National Bank of Eswatini Limited is FirstRand Limited incorporated in the Republic of South Africa and listed on the Johannesburg Stock Exchange and Namibian Stock Exchange.
+The ultimate shareholder of First National Bank of Eswatini Limited is FirstRand Limited incorporated in the Republic of South Africa.